Coffee and Cigarettes: Delirium

 Hip-hop artists (and cousins) GZA and RZA of the Wu-Tang Clan drink naturally caffeine-free herbal tea and have a conversation with the waiter, Bill Murray, about the dangers of caffeine and nicotine.
-During this conversation GZA makes a reference to how he would drink much coffee before going to bed so his dreams would "whip by" similar to the camera-shots at the Indy 500, very similar to the same reference that Steven Wright did in the first segment.
+During this conversation, GZA makes a reference to how he would drink much coffee before going to bed so his dreams would "whip by" similar to the camera-shots at the Indy 500, very similar to the same reference that Steven Wright did in the first segment.
 Murray requests that GZA and RZA keep his identity secret, while GZA and RZA inform Murray about nontraditional methods to relieve his smoker's hack.

 Champagne

-William "Bill" Rice and Taylor Mead spend their coffee break having a nostalgic conversation, whilst Janet Baker singing "Ich bin der Welt abhanden gekommen" from Mahler's Rückert-Lieder appears from nowhere.
+William "Bill" Rice and Taylor Mead spend their coffee break having a nostalgic conversation, while Janet Baker singing "Ich bin der Welt abhanden gekommen" from Mahler's Rückert-Lieder appears from nowhere.
 William Rice repeats Jack White's line, "Nikola Tesla perceived the earth as a conductor of acoustical resonance."
 It is possible to interpret the relevance of this line to the constant recurrent themes throughout the seemingly unconnected segments.

 Reception

-Several reviewers have praised the film's handling of the relationship between celebrities and fame.

-William Thomas of Empire delighted in the "quirky conversations" and "almost nostalgic air" which was punctuated with "lovely high contrast black-and-white imagery and snatches of music from Mahler to doo-wop".
-On the other hand, he felt the film suffered from an occasional lack of focus and an uneven structure.

-Roger Ebert commended the film's tempo writing that "none of these 11 vignettes overstays its welcome, although a few seem to lose their way".

-Philip French of The Guardian provided a more critical review.
-He noted that "four or five are duds.
-Three, however, in which people appear as versions of themselves, are outstanding.
-Iggy Pop meeting Tom Waits; Cate Blanchett (in both roles) having a reunion with an envious cousin; Alfred Molina taking tea with Steve Coogan in Hollywood".

-On the review aggregator website Rotten Tomatoes, the film has a 64% approval rating based on 126 reviews.
+On the review aggregator website Rotten Tomatoes, the film has a 63% approval rating based on 122 reviews, and an average rating of 6.1/10.
 The site's critical consensus states: "Episodes vary in quality, but overall this talky film is quirkily engaging."
-On Metacritic, the film has received a weighted average score of 65 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 65 out of 100, based on 35 critics, indicating "generally favorable reviews".